-Melora Garrison is a California lawyer with 15 years of experience litigating cases in state and federal courts.
-As an attorney at an international law firm, she represented plaintiffs and defendants in all aspects of litigation at the trial and appellate court levels.
-She has litigated a broad range of commercial disputes involving employment, unfair competition, breach of contract, consumer fraud and product liability claims.
-Melora has also regularly provided pro bono representation to underserved clients, with a focus on cases involving immigration and violence against women.
-Melora received her undergraduate degree from UC Berkeley and her law degree from UCLA School of Law, where she was an editor for the UCLA Law Review.
+Melora Garrison is a freelance writer and California lawyer with 15 years of experience litigating cases in state and federal courts.
+As an attorney at an international law firm, she represented both plaintiffs and defendants in a broad range of complex commercial disputes involving employment, unfair competition, antitrust, consumer fraud, class action, and product liability claims.
+She also represented underserved clients in pro bono matters focusing on gender-based violence and immigration.
+Melora received her undergraduate degree from UC Berkeley and her law degree from UCLA Law, where she was an editor for the UCLA Law Review.

 Articles By Melora Garrison

 Following the Supreme Court’s ruling overturning Roe v.
 Wade, a growing number of large companies have said they will cover travel and other expenses for employees who must leave their home states to get abortions.

 Legal issues to consider if you’re thinking of quitting your job when your parental leave is up.

 It has long been illegal for employers to ban their employees from discussing pay.
 Yet these workplace “gag rules” continue to thrive.